Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Numerical results

 \subsection{Interaction of $M_\text{s}$=1.9 shock with flame}

 Figure \ref{sim_M19sfi}a illustrates the detailed evolution of the interaction of the cellular flame and a shock with an initial Mach number of 1.9.
 The first frame shows the incoming shock and the flame interface before the interaction.
 Similar to the experimental results, the interface was flattened (2nd frame) and pushed backwards (3rd frame to the last) to the burned gas.
 In the 3rd frame, the incident shock wave traversed the interface and formed a transmitted shock wave, a rarefaction wave and a series of transverse waves.
 A small bump can be observed in the middle of the interface.
 As the funnel shaped interface further reversed, the small bump punctured down and pushed the interface tip to propagated further, more transverse waves can be observed as the interface propagated from the 4th to 5th frames.
 The first 5 frames show the same trend of flame flattened and reversed back as the experiment in figure\ \ref{M1_9interaction}.
 As the flame funnel stretched further in the 6th to 9th frames, it progressively developed into a very long and narrow neck that is close to the bottom boundary.
-Whereas no sign of small structures along the flame front can be observed as in the Schlieren images in figure\ \ref{M1_9interaction}.
 In the 10th frame, the flame funnel burned out the fresh gas along its neck and left only the cellular root.
 The remained flame front then gradually decayed to another cellular flame, as shown in the 11th to 14th frame.